Bubble Trouble: a Review on Electroweak Baryogenesis: Acknowledgements

 \section{Acknowledgements}

-It is a great pleasure to thank Wen-Yuan Ai, James Cline, Andreas Ekstedt, Bj\"orn Garbrecht, Oliver Gould, Joonas Hirvonen, Ryusuke Jinno, Kimmo Kainulainen, Maciej Kierkla, Thomas Konstandin, Benoit Laurent, Lauri Niemi, Tomislav Prokopec, Philipp Schicho, Julian Schoenmakers, Bogumi{\l}a {\'S}wie{\.z}ewska, Carlos Tamarit, Tuomas Tenkanen, David Weir, and Graham White for collaboration and/or discussions on the topics discussed in this review.
-We are grateful to Benoit Laurent, Marco Merchand and Marek Lewicki for providing us phase transition parameters used in figures \ref{fig:vwLW} and \ref{fig:GWspectrum}.
+It is a great pleasure to thank Wen-Yuan Ai, James Cline, Andreas Ekstedt, Bj\"orn Garbrecht, Oliver Gould, Joonas Hirvonen, Ryusuke Jinno, Kimmo Kainulainen, Maciej Kierkla, Thomas Konstandin, Benoit Laurent, Lauri Niemi, Martijn Pellegrom, Tomislav Prokopec, Philipp Schicho, Julian Schoenmakers, Bogumi{\l}a {\'S}wie{\.z}ewska, Carlos Tamarit, Tuomas Tenkanen, David Weir, and Graham White for collaboration and/or discussions on the topics discussed in this review.
+We are grateful to Benoit Laurent, Marco Merchand and Marek Lewicki for providing us phase transition parameters used in figures \ref{fig:vwLW} and \ref{fig:GWspectrum}, and we thank Jaakko Annala for providing us with \cref{eq:fitSph}.
 This work was supported by the Dutch Research Council (NWO) in the form of a VIDI grant (JdV) under project number VI.Vidi.203.005 and a VENI grant (JvdV) under project number VI.Veni.212.133.

 {\Alph{section}}